vercel/swr-site/pages/docs/prefetching.ko.md

 preload('/api/movies', fetcher);

 const Page = () => {
-  // This suspends rendering, but the requests to `/api/user` and `/api/movies` have started by `preload`,
+  // The below useSWR hooks will suspend the rendering, but the requests to `/api/user` and `/api/movies` have started by `preload` already,
   // so the waterfall problem doesn't happen. const { data: user } = useSWR('/api/user', fetcher, { suspense: true });
   const { data: movies } = useSWR('/api/movies', fetcher, { suspense: true });